Prevent armyworms from invading your lawn

 Scientists at the University of Florida have found a way to help eradicate the herbivore pests feeding on St. Augustinegrass without using environmentally harmful chemicals.

-Over 80% of warm season lawns in Florida are the Floratam cultivar which provide little defense against armyworms when used alone as a monoculture.
+Over 80% of warm-season lawns in Florida are the Floratam cultivar, which provides little defense against armyworms when used alone as a monoculture.

 Combining various cultivars like Seville, Palmetto or Bitter Blue made turfgrass less appetizing to the point where centipedes lost weight and males died.